FAQs on Translation and the PEN Model Contract

-As a professional organization in the United States, PEN America cannot endorse specific rates for translation.
+U.S. law does not permit the Translation Committee to endorse specific rates for translation.
 However, you are free to consult other translators and to search for information posted online by professional organizations in other countries.
-English PEN currently suggests a fee of £90 per 1000 words ($141.25 as of Aug.
-23, 2015).
-This falls in the middle of the range of rates reported by our members.
+English PEN expects publishers that receive their grants to pay a minimum of £90 per 1000 words (click here for conversion).
+This falls roughly in the middle of the range of rates reported by members of the Translation Committee.
 Some publishers prefer to pay a flat fee; you should consider word count and the difficulty of the material when negotiating.
 For work in other genres, see the special sections on poetry, dramatic work and expository prose below.
-Better contracts include royalties for the translator (see Clause 5 of PEN’s model contract).
+Better contracts include royalties for the translator (see Clause 5 of the Translation Committee’s model contract).
 In most cases, the initial fee is treated as an advance on royalties, although a small number of publishers offer contracts with royalties that start from the first book sold.
 In any case, you should negotiate for higher payment for the translation of a work in the public domain, since the publisher is not having to pay for the rights to the original work.